 - Personalised welcome card

-A digital welcome pack could:
+A digital welcome pack should include:

-- ‘Get to Know the Team’ document
+- A ‘Get to Know the Team’ document

 - Calendar invites for the first month of meetings